saravenpi/wave/README.md

 gcc main.c -I. -lwave -L. -Wl,-rpath,.
 ```

-🎉 And you're now ready to go!
+🎉 And your webserver now ready to go !